leipzig/opensnp/README.md

 You can try out building the R Markdown file in RStudio within Binder.
 Click the link above then start RStudio from the menu in the upper right.

 ![howto](https://github.com/binder-examples/dockerfile-rstudio/raw/1dd9abfee977bd3524829fce9d8f792790d5db08/rstudio_ui.png)

+See the [official examples](https://github.com/binder-examples/dockerfile-rstudio) for the original Binder/RStudio template.